pjs902/cmc-obs/README.md

-Finally, this library will handle wrangling the data into the format that `GCfit` expects for its `ClusterFile` object and will output the data in a fully formed GCfit datafile, populated with all the needed metadata to be used directly in fitting.
+Finally, this library will handle wrangling the data into the format that `GCfit` expects for its `ClusterFile` object and will output the data in a fully formed GCfit datafile, populated with all the needed metadata to be used directly in the fitting.